 1st Lt.
 Harvey Francis Rice was born on October 17, 1918, in Crary, North Dakota, to Hugh E. Rice and Cecilia Thumb-Rice.
-With his two sisters, he grew up in Crary.
+With his two sisters, he grew up in Crary, North Dakota.
 He attended the University of North Dakota, majored in engineering, and graduated in 1939 with a degree in mechanical engineering.
 While at the university he was a member of the ROTC program and received a commission in the Army Reserve.
-It is known that he worked in the construction of the Coulee Dam in Washington State, married Virgie K. Sorensen-Wasen on June 4, 1941, and became the step-father to her son.
-On July 9, 1941, he was called to active duty as a second lieutenant and reported for active duty on July 11, at Fort Douglas, Utah, and was sent to Ft.
+It is known that he worked in the construction of the Coulee Dam in Washington State, married Virgie K. Sorensen-Wasen on June 4, 1941, and became the stepfather to her son.
+On July 9, 1941, he was called to active duty as a second lieutenant and reported on July 11 to Fort Douglas, Utah, and was sent to Ft.
 Lewis, Washington.
 It appears that he had attended tank school at some point because he was given command of a platoon of C Company tanks when he joined the 194th Tank Battalion.

 The battalion’s new tanks were sent west from Ft.
 Knox, Kentucky, where they had been requisitioned by an officer of the 192nd Tank Battalion, 2nd Lt.
 William Gentry, for the battalion.
 Gentry was given written orders, from the War Department, giving him authority to take tanks from any unit so the 194th had its full complement of tanks.
 In some cases, the tanks he took had just arrived at the fort on flatcars and were about to be unloaded when he and his detachment arrived and took the tanks from soldiers waiting to unload them.
 From Ft.
 Knox, the tanks were sent west by train and were waiting for the battalion at Ft.
 Mason.